hucker/ten8t/docs/README.md

 fine-grained control over running your checks.
 For small projects you don't even bother, for large projects the tags, levels, phases can all be very useful to running just the tests you care about.

-When running your checks against your project `ten8t` allows you to generate scores.
-By default, each check counts as 1 "point" and all the points are added up to a score which is reported as a percentage.
-If you have more detailed needs you have a lot of control over this mechanism.

 ## Why Not pytest, Great Expectations or other popular tools?